ecen/starcraft2-ai/README.md

 A scripted agent designed after following [a tutorial](https://chatbotslife.com/building-a-basic-pysc2-agent-b109cde1477c).
 Currently works and can win, but does not always.
 Run with `python3 -m pysc2.bin.agent --map Simple64 --agent_race terran --agent agent-swann.SwannCraft`.

 Swann is named after the chief engineer aboard Raynor's ship in the Wings of Liberty SC2 campaign.

+### ecen -> supervised-mk1.Mk1
+An agent currently taking random actions.
+Designed from the beginning of [this tutorial](https://chatbotslife.com/building-a-smart-pysc2-agent-cdc269cb095d).